AntoineParet/home/README.md

     rmsav text.txt

 This function ask you if you want to **delete** the .sav version because the other one is ok or if you want to **came back to your initial situation**.

+opn
+===

+The `opn` function choose for you the best logiciel to open your file by using the extension of the file.
+For exemple, a PDF file will automatically be open with evince.

+    opn my_file.mp3